Active teacher selection for reward learning: Conclusion

 \section{Conclusion}

-We formalized the teacher selection problem in reward learning and proposed a solution method that expresses this problem as a POMDP.
-Our empirical results underscore the applicability of this framework to real-world problems, as well as the importance of modeling human teachers as distinct entities and actively choosing \textit{when} and \textit{which} teacher to query.
+We formalized the teacher selection problem in reward learning and proposed a solution method that actively selects teachers based on their query cost and expertise.
+Our empirical results underscore the applicability of this framework to real-world problems, as well as the importance of modeling human teachers as distinct entities and actively choosing both \textit{when} and \textit{which} to query.

+\paragraph{Scalability} Our ATS algorithm uses Bayesian belief updates over discretized utility and distribution spaces, which limits scalability to larger problems.
+ATS incorporates POMCPOW to solve the HUB-POMDP, which improves scalability by using particle filtering to maintain approximate belief representations and using progressive widening to limit the branching factor.
+Future work could further improve POMDP solver scalability using variational inference and state abstraction.

+In RLHF settings where the reward function is parameterized by a neural network rather than a discrete utility table, extending the HUB framework would require replacing belief updates with approximate posterior inference over network parameters (for example, using Laplace approximation or ensembles).
+While this is a significant engineering challenge, the conceptual framework of modeling teacher heterogeneity and planning over teacher queries to balance informativeness against cost transfers directly.
+Moreover, by making explicit the cost-accuracy tradeoffs between teachers, our HUB framework offers a principled way to reason about teacher selection that can inform simpler heuristic strategies at any scale.

+\paragraph{Societal Impact} While this work is intended to improve AI alignment by learning accurate, robust and value-aligned reward models from diverse teachers, the explicit teacher modeling could be vulnerable to bias.
+The HUB framework assigns rationality parameters $\beta$ to teachers, which in practice could correlate with demographic factors such as seniority, education, or cultural background.
+If rationality estimates are biased, the system may systematically under-query certain groups of teachers, potentially excluding important perspectives.
+Similarly, the cost structure could encode or reinforce existing inequities if, for example, expert teachers are more expensive because they belong to privileged groups.
+Practical mitigation strategies include fairness constraints on query allocation and auditing rationality estimates for demographic bias.

-The purpose of this paper is to investigate the novel problem of selecting teachers in RLHF, so the experimental domains focus on tasks where learning the utility function is more challenging than optimizing it.
-However, real-world RLHF systems often use large deep learning models to tackle challenging problems.
-Future work will scale insights gained from working with the HUB formalism to reward modeling for large language modeling and deep reinforcement learning systems.
+\paragraph{Limitations and Future Work} The purpose of this work is to investigate the novel problem of selecting teachers in reward learning, so we empirically evaluate tasks where \textit{learning} the utility function is more challenging than \textit{optimizing} it.
+However, many real-world tasks, such as language model finetuning, also involve challenging optimizations across enormous state spaces.
+Future work should combine our methods and insights with existing work on state abstractions and hierarchical options to scale the HUB formalism and ATS method to more complex domains.